Associate Professor of Geology

 Teaches the course Etruscan and Roman Art.
 Ph.D., art history, University of Iowa.

 Teaches courses in justice, gender, human rights, social organization, sustainability, medical anthropology, religious practice, and research methods.
 Her courses, which focus on the social world, often include trips in places such as India, Nepal, the Bahamas, Ireland, and Mexico.
 Quill's research in Bangladesh, India, Nepal, and Ireland focuses largely on the complex interactions that NGOs and nonprofits have with the people they seek to help.
 Ph.D., cultural anthropology, University of Iowa.

 Teaches courses in analytical chemistry.
 Ph.D., chemistry, California Institute of Technology.

 Professor of Geology

-Teaches a number of courses that may count towards an archaeology major, and she has also co-led the off-campus course Greek Archaeology.
-Ph.D., University of California at Santa Barbara; B.A., Middlebury College.
+Teaches a number of courses that may count toward an archaeology major, and she has also co-led the off-campus course Greek Archaeology.
+Ph.D. geological sciences, University of California, Santa Barbara.